-- 2.1 The previous report on this topic was presented to the Audit Committee in September 2014 when an updated corporate risk register was approved. - 2.2 Since that report, the Council has undergone major changes to its organisational structure and ways of working as a result of the Council's redesign project.
-The Council's corporate risk management policy and framework has therefore been revised to reflect these changes following a fundamental review of the risk management process. - 2.3 Similarly, the corporate risk register (CRR), which provides an overview of the key risks that may affect delivery of the Council's corporate objectives and services has been fully revised to reflect the Council's new business plan and objectives. - 2.4 As the Council's organisation and operational structures continue to evolve it is likely that further changes to the CRR and the corporate risk management framework will be necessary and these will be brought before this Committee for approval, as required.
+- 2.1 The previous report on this topic was presented to the Audit Committee in September 2016 when an updated corporate risk management policy and framework was approved and the content of the corporate risk register noted. - 2.2 As the Council's organisation and operational structures continue to evolve it is likely that further changes to the CRR and the corporate risk management framework will be necessary and these will be notified to this Committee as required.